-In determining the net asset value of the Company, the management company of the Target Funds values cash and receivables at their realisable amounts and records interests as accrued and dividends on the ex-dividend date.
-The management company of the Target Funds generally utilises two independent pricing services to assist in determining a current market value for each security.
-If market quotations are readily available for portfolio securities quoted or dealt on a stock exchange, the management company of the Target Funds will value those securities at their latest available price on the said stock exchange (last quoted sale price or official closing price of the day, respectively), or if there is no reported sale, within the range of the most recent bid and ask prices.
+In determining the net asset value of the Company, the management company of the Target Funds and/or the Administrative Agent, values cash and receivables at their realisable amounts and records interests as accrued and dividends on the ex-dividend date.
+The management company of the Target Funds and/or the Administrative Agent generally utilises two independent pricing services to assist in determining a current market value for each security.
+If market quotations are readily available for portfolio securities quoted or dealt on a stock exchange, the management company of the Target Funds and/or the Administrative Agent will value those securities at their latest available price on the said stock exchange (last quoted sale price or official closing price of the day, respectively), or if there is no reported sale, within the range of the most recent bid and ask prices.
 Securities dealt on an organised market will be valued in a manner as near as possible to that for quoted securities.

-The management company of the Target Funds values over-the-counter portfolio securities acquired by a Target Fund in accordance with the investment restrictions set forth in Section 4.10.1 above, within the range of the most recent bid and ask prices.
-If portfolio securities trade both in the over-the-counter market and on a stock exchange, the management company of the Target Funds values them according to the broadest and most representative market as determined by the board of directors of the Company.

-Generally, trading in corporate bonds, government securities or money market instruments is substantially completed each day at various times before the close of the New York Stock Exchange.
+The management company of the Target Funds and/or the Administrative Agent values over-thecounter portfolio securities acquired by a Target Fund in accordance with the investment restrictions set forth in Section 4.10.1 above, within the range of the most recent bid and ask prices.
+If portfolio securities trade both in the over-the-counter market and on a stock exchange, the management company of the Target Funds and/or the Administrative Agent values them according to the broadest and most representative market as determined by the board of directors of the Company.
+Generally, trading in corporate bonds, government securities or Money Market Instruments is substantially completed each day at various times before the close of the New York Stock Exchange.
 The value of these securities used in computing the NAV is determined as of such times.
 Occasionally, events affecting the values of these securities may occur between the times at which they are determined and the close of the New York Stock Exchange that will not be reflected in the computation of the net asset value.
-The management company of the Target Funds relies on third party pricing vendors to monitor for events materially affecting the value of these securities during this period.
-If an event occurs the third party vendors will provide revised values to the management company of the Target Funds.
+The management company of the Target Funds and/or the Administrative Agent relies on third party pricing vendors to monitor for events materially affecting the value of these securities during this period.
+If an event occurs the third party vendors will provide revised values to the management company of the Target Funds and/or the Administrative Agent.

 The value of securities not quoted or dealt on a stock exchange or an organised market and of securities which are so quoted or dealt in, but in respect of which no price quotation is available or the price quoted is not representative of the securities' fair market value shall be determined by or under the direction of the board of directors of the Company.
-Short-dated debt transferable securities and money market instruments not traded on a regulated exchange are usually valued on an amortised cost basis.
+Short-dated debt transferable securities and Money Market Instruments not traded on a regulated exchange are usually valued on an amortised cost basis.